Audi Q5 vs Mazda CX-90

 Feature Showdown

-The Audi Q5 features a 14.5-inch touchscreen, while the Mazda CX-90 gets a 10.3-inch display.
+The Audi Q5 features a 10.1-inch touchscreen paired with a 12.3-inch digital dash, while the Mazda CX-90 gets a 10.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Audi Q5 stands out with Bang & Olufsen audio and ambient lighting that you will not find on the Mazda CX-90.
 The Mazda CX-90 counters with wireless charging.
 Which feature set matters more depends on your daily routine and priorities.